McConnell will step down as the Senate Republican leader in November after a record run in the job

 He most recently beat back a challenge led by Sen. Rick Scott of Florida last November.

 McConnell built his power base by a combination of care and nurturing of his members, including understanding their political imperatives.
-After seeing the potential peril of a rising Tea Party, he also established a super political action committee, The Senate Leadership Fund, which has provided hundreds of millions of dollars in support of Republican candidates.
+After seeing the potential peril of a rising Tea Party, he also established a super political action committee, The Senate Leadership Fund, which has provided more than a billion dollars in support of Republican candidates.

-Despite the concerns about his health, colleagues have said in recent months that they believe he has recovered.
-McConnell was not impaired cognitively, but did have some additional physical limitations.
+He is not a popular figure nationally, even among Republicans.
+According to a new poll from The Associated Press-NORC Center for Public Affairs Research, 45% of Republicans have an unfavorable view of McConnell.
+But he has reigned in the Senate.

 “I love the Senate,” he said.
 “It has been my life.
 There may be more distinguished members of this body throughout our history, but I doubt there are any with more admiration for it.”